awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/automating-ec2-auto-scaling-with-eventbridge.md

 }
 ```

+## Warm pool events<a name="warm-pool-events"></a>

+For examples of the events that are delivered to EventBridge when you add a warm pool to your Auto Scaling group, see [Warm pool events](warm-pools-eventbridge-events.md#warm-pool-event-types)\.

-## Using AWS Lambda to handle events<a name="handle-events-using-lambda"></a>
+## Use Auto Scaling events to invoke an AWS Lambda function<a name="handle-events-using-lambda"></a>

 AWS Lambda is a compute service that you can use to run code without provisioning or managing servers\.
 You package your code and upload it to AWS Lambda as a *Lambda function*\.
 AWS Lambda then runs the function when the function is invoked\.
 A function can be invoked manually by you, automatically in response to events, or in response to requests from applications or services\.

-To help you get started with Lambda, follow the procedure below\.
+To get started with Lambda, use the following procedure\.
 This section shows you how to create a Lambda function and an EventBridge rule causing all instance launch and terminate events to be logged in Amazon CloudWatch Logs\.

 ### Create a Lambda function<a name="create-lambda-function"></a>